Wake Forest University Department of Counseling

 The topics addressed in these individual supervision meetings will depend upon the student’s unique learning needs at that particular point in their development.

 Students will make at least one oral case presentation to the supervision group.
 This will count towards one of three required recordings using the Recording Review Form.
 Each week, from Weeks 3 to 13, one or two people will present their recording to the group during the group supervision session.
-The instructor will coordinate scheduling and post a schedule early in the semester listing who will be presenting each week.
-Students will come prepared to share their recording, explain their evaluation, and answer questions posed by the instructor and fellow classmates.
+The university supervisor will coordinate scheduling and post a schedule early in the semester listing who will be presenting each week.
+Students will come prepared to share their recording, explain their evaluation, and answer questions posed by the university supervisor and fellow classmates.
 Students will provide their peers with a de-identified write-up of your the using the WFU Recording Review Form.
 Students will then submit the full session recording and review to their supervisor two workdays prior to the group meeting in which they will be presenting.
 Students should select one continuous segment of recording approximately 10 minutes long for their presentation.
 Students will sign up for presentation dates.

-Individual Supervision Counseling Recordings–Recording Review Forms
+Individual Supervision Counseling Recordings–Recording Review Forms (CACREP 4.C, 4.D, 4.F)

 In addition to recordings for group supervision case presentations, students will listen to, review, and submit two session recordings for each of their 2nd and 3rd Individual Supervision Meetings.
 The audio/video recording submissions via Zoom should be accompanied by a Recording Review Form, which students will upload into Anthology Portfolio.
 The university supervisor will provide the student with feedback on the set of two session recordings during each of their 2nd and 3rd Individual Supervision Meetings.
 The university supervisor may require additional recordings based on the individual student’s developmental needs.